7700 St. Clair Avenue

 Q. Can I use a KDER, UL467 wire connectors for power use like a current carrying neutral bar or power distribution bar?

 A. No. The more limited testing (short term current spike) with no long term power testing means that power use is not permitted since there is no testing for current carrying longer than a single spike.

 Q. So if I want to buy and stock one part to use both in the power side of my electrical cabinet and the grounding requirements, the UL486A-B ZMVV Listed wire connectors is the way to go?

-A. Yes.
-One part does it all and these typically Dual Rated parts (see connector UL label) are able to take both copper and aluminum wire.
+These typically Dual Rated parts (see connector UL label) are able to take both copper and aluminum wire.

 Q. UL486A-B covers mechanical (screw type) wire connectors and crimp tool tube type connectors, but not twist on wire splicers which are UL486C.
 Are all these permitted for ground use if they are ZMVV Listed wire pressure connectors?

 A. Probably, if you check carefully for the ZMVV Listing under UL486A-B (not just “Listed” and not ZMVV2 Recognized) and use according to the product labeling and other codes.

 Q. What does UL508A (Industrial Control Panels) say about Grounding wire connectors that must be provided for field wiring as an equipment grounding connector?

 A. UL508A 14.2 and 28.2.2 confirm that a “Pressure Wire Connector UL486A-B” (ZMVV) or UL467 (KDER) Grounding and Bonding comply.

 Q. What does UL508 (Industrial Control Equipment) say about the UL standards for Pressure Wire Connectors?